Jerusalem in Judaism: Days of mourning

+Blessed art Thou, Lord, who brings comfort to Zion and rebuilds Jerusalem.

 Customs in remembrance of Jerusalem

-Some Jewish groups observe several customs in remembrance of Jerusalem.
-A tiny amount of ash is touched to the forehead of a Jewish groom before he goes to stand beneath the bridal canopy.
+Many traditional Jewish customs are observed in remembrance of Jerusalem and the destruction of the Temple.
+One custom has a small amount of ash touched to the forehead of the groom before he goes to stand beneath the bridal canopy.
 This symbolically reminds him not to allow his own rejoicing to be "greater" than the ongoing need to recall Jerusalem's destruction.
-The well-known custom of the groom breaking a glass with the heel of his shoe after the wedding ceremony is also related to the subject of mourning for Jerusalem.
-It is a custom for some that the groom recites the sentence from Psalms, "If I forget thee, O Jerusalem, let my right hand forget [her cunning]."
-(Psalms 137:5).
+The well-known custom of the groom breaking a glass with the heel of his shoe at the conclusion of the wedding ceremony connects the effort to temper the joyous celebration with the subject of mourning for Jerusalem.
+It is a custom to recite the verses beginning "If I forget thee, O Jerusalem, let my right hand forget [her cunning]."
+(Psalm 137:5-6).

-Another ancient custom is to leave a patch of interior wall opposite the door to one's home unpainted, as a remembrance of the destruction (zecher lechurban), of the Temples and city of Jerusalem.
+Another ancient custom is to leave a portion of the interior wall, located opposite the door to one's home and to leave it unpainted, as a remembrance of the destruction (zecher lechurban), of the Temples and city of Jerusalem.

 According to Jewish law, as an expression of mourning for Jerusalem, it is forbidden to listen to any form of music, other than on holidays and at celebrations such as weddings and inaugurations of new Torah scrolls.
 This prohibition, however, while codified in the Shulchan Aruch, is not followed by the vast majority of Orthodox and even Haredi Jews nowadays.

+Pilgrimage

+A mold-blown glass jar mass-produced as a souvenir for Jewish pilgrims to Jerusalem.
+Late 6th–early 7th century CE.

+In the Second Temple period, Jews in and beyond the land of Israel made pilgrimages to the Temple on the Three Pilgrimage Festivals.
+Some pilgrims lodged at a nearby synagogue in the City of David, as described in the Theodotos inscription.
+Jews continued to travel to Jerusalem after the destruction of the Second Temple, although the practice was banned for a time by Byzantine decree in the fourth century.
+In the ninth through eleventh centuries, diaspora Jews from Asia and Europe embarked on pilgrimages to Jerusalem for the holiday of Sukkot and attended the Mount of Olives Hoshana Rabbah ceremony.

+William Roberts Wilde, father of Oscar Wilde, described Jewish pilgrimage to Jerusalem in 1838: "Independently of that natural love of country which exists among this people, two objects bring the Jew to Jerusalem; to study the Scriptures and the Talmud — and then to die, and have his bones laid with his forefathers in the valley of Jehosaphat...
+On his first approach to the city, while yet within a day's journey, he puts on his best apparel; and when the first view of it bursts upon his sight, he rends the garments, falls down to worship, and prays over the long-sought object of his pilgrimage; and with dust sprinkled on his head, he enters the city of his forefathers...
+This, at least, is patriotism."